HZloto/mail-buddy/README.md

 ## Customization

 Adjust notification settings, filtering rules, and scheduling within `main.py` to fit your needs.
+We're currently working on a version of the code hosted directly on a server, coming soon!

 ## Contributing